Brawn16/mono-repo-example/readme.md

 - `build` - Creates a production-ready static bundle
 - `build-schema` - Build database schema
-- `dev` - Runs local development environment
+- `dev` - Runs local development environment _(see setup instructions below)_
 - `seed` - Seed database with dummy data
 - `test` - Run test suite

+#### Setup Development Environment

+1. Make sure you have PostgreSQL installed.

+2. Add the following database and credentials:

+   - Username: `nucleus`
+   - Password: `nucleus`
+   - Database: `nucleus`

+3. Run `build-schema` command.
+This will populate the database with all the required tables.

+4. Run `seed` command.
+This will populate the database with dummy data.

+You can then run the `dev` command to start the API environment.

 ### Nucleus Frontend